Substance Abuse Lesson 2 Avoiding the Pitfalls of Early Recovery

 There will be pain in surrendering to our addictions; after all, it is what we had become.
 The pain is not insignificant, but at the same time it has its limit, while suffering can be experienced as limitless it actually does have an end point.
 Suffering results from the storytelling that goes on in our minds, a trigger taken to extremes.
 The mind is the birthplace of excuses, it’s domination with storytelling distracts the brain from its function of reasoning.
 Preoccupation implies distraction, tunnel vision, maladjusted and delusional thinking, and an inability to think outside of that box.
-A transformation in perception will occur as one develops skills in redirecting conditioned.
+A transformation in perception will occur as one develops skills in redirecting conditioned thought processes.

 The composition of a thought extends beyond its origin, that is to say that once the thought is entertained consciously with it has developed an emotional response.
 These emotions tend create additional dialog often interfering with the completion of the original thought.
 It is this interference which results in distorted thinking, if continued maladjusted thought processing may develop.
 We have all experienced crises in our lives which have involved critical thinking, although emotions may have ran high our thinking remained deliberate.
 It is the random thoughts that generally produce the drama of negative entertainment in us.
 By simply acknowledging these scenarios will create focus, lessening the intensity and frequency of occurrence.

 Avoiding Pitfalls – Recognizing schemes, scripts and patterns